CookiePLMonster/CookiePLMonster.github.io/_posts/2021-05-09-silentpatch-toca-2-touring-cars.md

 * <i class="fas fa-cog"></i> The center interior camera now uses a full range of steering animations and gear shifting animations, just like the main interior camera.
 This feature can be toggled via the INI file.
 * <i class="fas fa-cog"></i> Driver's hands and the steering wheel can now be toggled on/off via the INI file independently.
 This feature might be useful for specific steering wheel setups to avoid a "duplicate steering wheel".

+# Acknowledgements

+Fixes related to the widescreen support have been based on the work of [AuToMaNiAk005](https://www.youtube.com/user/AuToMaNiAk005) -- his extremely useful widescreen/ultrawide tutorials saved me a lot of time researching the way TOCA 2 handles aspect ratios and lists resolutions.

 ***

 The modification can be downloaded in *Mods & Patches*.
 Click here to head to the game's page directly: